shinovon/TheEscapists-j2me/Controls.md

 <br>
 (maybe *: journal, 0: crafting, #: profile)

 ## Ingame (Alternative controls enabled)
-Same as above, except for numpad.
 In this mode, game keys are respected.
+Soft keys are the same as above.

 GAME_A (1) and GAME_B (3) scroll through inventory slots.

-## Containers, other menus
+## Containers

 ### Left soft key:
 Switch between inventory and container